aragon/dao-templates/readme.md

 ## What is a template

 The best way to kickstart an Aragon organization is by using a template.
-Templates are a set of smart contracts that will create an organization from scratch and configure it according to some provided parameters.
+A template are a set of smart contracts that will create an organization from scratch and configure it according to some provided parameters.

 Because they involve smart contract code, modifying a template, even though it's usually really easy, must be done with extreme care.
 It is always recommended to do a third party security audit to review the template code when modified.